Gambling Addiction Treatment Blog

 7. Stealing or Unlawful Behavior

+As a certified counselor, I’ve heard countless stories of people who stole from their employer to fund their gambling.
+If a loved one is doing the same to you, they may have a problem.
 People with a gambling addiction usually need other people to fund their gambling habit.
 They may commit fraud or steal money and items to sell for money.
-Committing illegal acts to get money in order to gamble or to recoup losses is a sign of immediate need for an intervention.
+Committing illegal acts to get money in order to gamble or to recoup losses is one of the signs of gambling addiction and requires immediate need for an intervention.
+It’s one of the most dangerous aspects of this disease.
+At Algamus, we focus on helping individuals break free from that spiral before it gets worse.

 8. They Express Guilt or Remorse After Gambling